 Mistakes You Should Avoid

 Don’t just walk into a bank and ask to open a checking account.
 Do some research before you walk into the bank.
-You will be offered accounts with low monthly fees that offer the basic banking facilities or accounts with highly monthly fees offering extras.
+You will be offered accounts with low monthly fees that offer the basic banking facilities or accounts with high monthly fees offering extras.
 The number of checking accounts each bank offers can be confusing.
 Basically, there are three different kinds of checking accounts available:

 - Accounts with low monthly fees that pay no interest.